-When I was twelve or thirteen, I was getting bullied by one of the older boys in the home, so I decided to run away.
-Another of the older boys, had come home one day and he had said something about my dad being in the jail.
-The started saying things and so I told the staff.
+80. When I was twelve or thirteen, I was getting bullied by one of the older boys in the home, sector by so I decided to run away.
+Another of the older boys, sector by the had come home one day and he had said something about my dad being in the jail.
+Sector being then started saying things and so I told the staff.
 He would get a ticking off, but he still wouldn't stop.
 Looking back now, it was just boys being boys and teasing, but I'd had enough.